 - Coating red balls with the glue and when wasps and other insects decide to land on the “ripe” apple, they get caught and insect damage is really lowered without spraying.
 These get really gross by the end of the season.

-- Coating yellow tags (the colour of anti-freeze jugs – a bright yellow) with the stuff and hanging it around home greenhouses, place where fruit flies get going, or out in the garden.
+- Coating yellow tags (the colour of anti-freeze jugs – a bright yellow) with the stuff and hanging it around home greenhouses, places where fruit flies get going, or out in the garden.
 Again, insects prefer the colour yellow (exception see below) and will fly to it and get stuck.
 These can reduce whitefly infestations by 90% with no spraying.
 Hang them or stake them every 4-6 feet throughout the garden if you have a problem.

 - Coating sky-blue plastic with glue attracts thrips.
 So if you have a lot of gladiola damage (streaking flowers) or other plant damage due to thrips (they also carry some viral diseases that wipe out flowering daisies) then these blue cards are beloved by thrips.